Mo-aziz/SECURE-FILE-STORAGE-SYSTEM/README.md

-# Secure File Storage — Hybrid RSA/AES (learning demo)
+# Secure File Storage — Hybrid RSA/AES

 This small command-line project shows how hybrid encryption works by combining AES for bulk data and RSA for protecting the AES session key.
 The implementation is explicit and educational - the building blocks (AES rounds, key schedule, MixColumns, Miller–Rabin, modular arithmetic) are implemented by hand.